Tricorn (mathematics): Basic properties

+Image gallery of various zooms

+Much like the Mandelbrot set, the tricorn has many complex and intricate designs.
+Due to their similarity, they share many features.
+However, in the tricorn such features appear to be squeezed and stretched along its boundary.

+The following images are progressional zooms on a selected $c$ value where $c = 0.48 + 0.58i$.
+The images are not stretched or altered, that is how they look on magnification.

 Implementation

-The below pseudocode implementation hardcodes the complex operations for Z. Consider implementing complex number operations to allow for more dynamic and reusable code.For each pixel (x, y) on the screen, do:
+The below pseudocode implementation hardcodes the complex operations for Z. Consider implementing complex number operations to allow for more dynamic and reusable code.

+For each pixel (x, y) on the screen, do: